 We operate in a rapidly changing environment that involves a number of risks that could materially and adversely affect our business.
-For a detailed discussion of the risks that affect our business, please refer to the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended September 29, 2017 filed with the SEC on December 13, 2017.
-In addition, the following risk factors should be considered in conjunction with those risk factors previously reported.
+For a detailed discussion of the risks that affect our business, please refer to the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended September 29, 2017 filed with the SEC on December 13, 2017, and the additional risk factor noted in our Quarterly Report on Form 10-Q for the quarter ended December 29, 2017 filed with the SEC on February 6, 2018.
+In addition, the following risk factor should be considered in conjunction with those risk factors previously reported.